5 Real Entry-Level Social Work Resume Examples That Worked in 2024

 2. Stay super clean

 • Recruiters don’t have much time to spend during their initial speed-read through your resume.
 They’ll only take a few seconds on average!
-So use a clean template that makes those your excellent social worker qualifications look tidy and easy to read.
+So use a clean resume template that makes those your excellent social worker qualifications look tidy and easy to read.

 3. Use context to spice up your metrics